UNT-CAS/Update-VSCode/README.md

 Keep in mind that environment variables are always strings.
 So, setting a switch parameter to `'$false'` via an environment variable would still be `$true`.
 You can see what I mean with these examples: `[bool]'true'`, `[bool]'false'`, `[bool]'$true'`, `[bool]'$false'`, `[bool]'0'`, and `[bool]''`.

+## DoNotBlock

+- Type: `[switch]`

+Set this if you don't want to have VS Code blocked from executing during the installation/upgrade of VS Code.
+I'm not sure what the implications of this are, but I do know that VS Code's `setup.exe` checks for VS Code to be running and doesn't let the installer proceed if it is.
+I also realize the VS Code can install in the background if you initiate the install from withing VS Code.

 ## LogPath